 The United Kingdom boasts one of the largest gambling markets worldwide, generating gross gaming revenue (GGR) of £14.08 billion in the twelve months to March 2022.
 The country is set to remain a global leader in this respect.
 According to forecasts published by Technavio, the local gambling market’s size is poised to increase by $2.83 billion (£2.19 billion) by 2026, exhibiting a compound annual growth rate of 5.25%.

-The leading market research firm estimates online gambling will be the biggest driver of the local market’s growth due to the relatively few restrictions imposed on this sector.
+The leading market research firm estimates online gambling will be the biggest driver of the local market’s growth due to the comparatively few restrictions imposed on this sector.
 All forms of remote gambling are legal and regulated in the country, including online casino games, peer-to-peer poker, lotteries, bingo, and sports betting.
-However, market liberalisation is a double-edged sword as it could lead to increased rates of addiction and gambling-related harm.
+However, market liberalisation is a double-edged sword, as it could lead to an increase in the rates of addiction and gambling-related harm.

 In today’s report, we focus on gambling addiction in the UK and provide detailed statistical information about gambling participation rates, the prevalence of problem gambling among the population, and the socioeconomic impacts resulting from this issue.
 Also covered in the report are the measures the local government has adopted to curb gambling addiction in adults and juveniles.
-But first, let’s have a look at a few facts and figures from the latest reporting period that will give you a better idea about the size of the UK gambling industry.
+But first, let us look at a few facts and figures from the latest reporting period that will give you a better idea of the size of the UK gambling industry.

 The UK Gambling Industry in Numbers (April 2021 – March 2022)